kimoz1994/DIY_Home_Improvement_Assisstant/README.md

 **4. Build and run the Docker container**

-Build image:
+Inside the my-streamlit-app folder -> Build image:

-- `bash docker build -t my-streamlit-app .`
+- `docker build -t my-streamlit-app .`

-- `bash docker run -p 8501:8501 my-streamlit-app`
+- `docker run -p 8501:8501 my-streamlit-app`

 **5. Interact with the app**